 Ms Yang’s grandfather was the 26th inheritor of the Wild Goose.
 Like many martial arts lineages in China, all the Wild Goose styles were strictly forbidden to be passed on to non-inheritors, so until in a very late stage of his life, he was still the only one knowing all the styles.

 When Yang Meijun was born, China was in an imperial system under Manchus.
-She was eventually chosen by her grandfather as the 27th Wild Goose inheritor at the age of 13, by then China became a republic and ruled by various warlords.
+She was eventually chosen by her grandfather as the 27th Wild Goose inheritor at the age of 13, by then China became a republic and was ruled by various warlords.

-In the next 60 years, she kept living a quiet life through Japanese occupation, civil war and Cultural Revolution, kept practicing the Wild Goose and became the true master of all its styles, and kept her promise of only passing on the kung fu to the next inheritor whom she should choose at the final stage of her life, like her grandfather.
+In the next 60 years, she kept living a quiet life through the Japanese occupation, civil war and Cultural Revolution, kept practicing the Wild Goose and became the true master of all its styles, and kept her promise of only passing on the kung fu to the next inheritor whom she should choose at the final stage of her life, like her grandfather.

 Wild Goose Goes Public